-This year, the ICH Shelter Capacity WG also considered, for the first time, forecasting developed by DHS.
+For the second year, the ICH Shelter Capacity Workgroup also considered, forecasting developed by DHS.
 DHS has created a sophisticated, data-driven model projecting the number of beds for the upcoming Hypothermia Season.
 The model uses shelter data from previous years, PIT count data on the entire homeless population, weather data, and DC population data.

-Table 4: DHS Forecast of Beds for Single Adults (Men and Women) for the FY23 Hypothermia Season